Open your heart to the ways of Ripley. Follow her path and she will guide you through the toughest of times.

 You know what?
 I had a blast.

+After a slow start, I have pulled myself together enough to pack for the Event Of The Year (we don't get out much in my profession).
 I wonder whether any of this will disguise the fact that my eyes are red and swollen and bloodshot and tired?
 Can't work out why that would be.
 Possibly spending nearly the whole of yesterday crying, howling that I couldn't cope, that might have been a factor.

 I was lucky that I had Jo to howl to, as no one else was taking a damn bit of notice (rugby on TV, and the trampoline has been reassembled).
 I do find being told I'm "acting like a loser" doesn't really help when I'm sobbing and rending garments because I'm feeling like a loser.
 I did get a "mummy you look really awful today, you should go to the spa" but this did not help, as we were supposed to be going to the spa and had to cancel due to shitty shitty work.
 Jo, having been an oasis of healing calm and common sense, then had a phone call to say her grandfather had died and slipped down to join me at the bottom of the "I Can't Cope" pit.